-- Are easy to learn and easy to teach.
+- Easy to learn, easy to teach, and easy to understand.

-- Get beyond budgets to begin important conversations about the interaction between lifestyle, values and finances that make subsequent skills lessons more relevant.
+- An interactive alternative to lectures, workbooks and presentations.
+Spur important conversations about the interaction between lifestyle, values and finances that make subsequent skills lessons more relevant.

 Money Habitudes is endorsed by the Institute of Consumer Financial Education and included in the National Jump$tart Clearinghouse.